Zadie Smith – The Autograph Man

 Other than that, though, it really is pretty much an untrammelled joy – I pretty much cannot face non-fiction without wanting to go into coma (seriously, a vast land of fetid prose, I’m sure all you NF readers can set me straight, look forward to that) and this was entirely digestible, pointed and exciting to read.
 Given it’s written, essentially, on hypertime, paracontinuities and the destruction of canon/Objectivist lore and I am, I’d have to say probably only the second or third most enthused person in the world at these concepts, it does feel rather made for me.
 So I read it in a night, which I think is an indicative of either how thrilled I am to see these concepts mined or – maybe, I’m not gonna tell you this is objective because read the last sentence – maybe it’s actually really chippily and digestibly written, maybe it has a whole bunch of interesting shit written about excitingly.
 Or both!
 I don’t know, you should read it if you like the above-mentioned stuff?

-Illogical Volume: Double disclosure, not only is Andrew an internet friend, he was also daft enough to ask me to proofread this book and provide “helpful” suggestions, since I did that one summer interning for a proofreaders UK company.
+Illogical Volume: Double disclosure, not only is Andrew an internet friend, he was also daft enough to ask me to proofread this book and provide “helpful” suggestions.
 He even swapped a couple of chapters around at my suggestion — THE FOOL!

 Even as someone who had an “inside” view of the creation of this book, I still found the format a little frustrating at first.
 I think this is related to Botswana Beast’s complaint about the way that scientific concepts are introduced early but not fully explained until near the end.
 Obviously, since I didn’t suggest changing the order of these parts, these issues bothered me less than they bothered Mr Beast.
 Indeed, as I pressed on, I found this to be part of the charm of Sci-Ence!
 Justice Leak! – it’s a fractal story about fractal stories, and I’ve always been a big fan of art that expresses its themes in style as well as in content.